Scarborough's Central Healthcare Surgery declares itself to be 'under significant pressure'

-A period of 'significant and increased demand' has led to the practice seeking additional support from the NHS.
+A period of 'significant and increased demand' has led to several GP practices in Scarborough seeking additional support from the NHS.

-Central Healthcare, which is based at Lawrence House Medical Centre on Belgrave Crescent, has posted a statement on their website advising that they are currently seeing a significant increase in demand for their services.
+The primary care network group of practices which is made up of Central Healthcare, Brooke Square, Eastfield Medical Centre and Castle Health Centre, have declared themselves to be under significant pressure, under NHS reporting measures.

 "Along with other GP practices in our Scarborough group, and many others across the country, we are seeing a significant and sustained demand for our services.